Bridge Banshee grab

 Ejection without entry

 Sometimes when the Banshee arrives at the arch gap, it doesn't quite enter.
 However, it may wobble about and an ejection can follow.
-You can potentially raise the chance of that by moving to the left of the door (as you face it) to try and encourage the Banshee to angle down after you (it's analagous to the usual countermove), though you'll need to react fast to have much effect.
+You can potentially raise the chance of that by moving to the left of the door (as you face it) to try and encourage the Banshee to angle down after you (it's analogous to the usual countermove), though you'll need to react fast to have much effect.

 Early boarding